-Splash ‘n’ Dash was formed in partnership with Michele Crockett, Max Gilpin’s mother, with the goal of keeping our community active and also to encourage staying hydrated in warmer temperatures.
-With the goal of keeping participants internal and external body temperatures regulated, we encourage "splashing" and drinking plenty of water.
+The Splash ‘n’ Dash Walk/Run was formed in partnership with Michele Crockett, Max Gilpin’s mother, with the goal of keeping our community active and also to encourage staying hydrated in warmer temperatures.
+Splash zones and water stations are placed throughout the race to keep participants internal and external body temperatures regulated.

 Join Max’s family and friends on their Splash ‘n’ Dash team, Max Gilpin “Beat the Heat,” or make a donation in honor of Max.

 On Wednesday, Aug.
 20, 2008, a hot and humid day, Max Gilpin’s mother, Michele Crockett, received a phone call just as she was leaving work to pick him up from football practice.
 The caller said 15-year-old Max had passed out on the field and was not moving.

 “I was not prepared for what I saw when I pulled up to the field,” she said.
 “Max was surrounded by coaches and his father.
 They had him propped up in a ‘Gator’ type vehicle.
 Ice packs were placed on his neck and groin area and they were pouring water over his body.
 His body was completely lifeless.
 His breathing was extremely labored.”

 An ambulance arrived and they were soon on their way to Norton Children’s Hospital.
 Max’s body temperature was 107 degrees when he arrived at the emergency department.
 Staff worked quickly to cool his body.
 After several hours, Max was stable enough to be moved to the hospital’s “Just for Kids” Critical Care Center.

 “A little while later the doctor came out to talk to us,” Crockett said.
 “She was excellent in explaining the injury.
 She told us that Max had suffered a massive heat stroke.
 She told us . . . his internal organs would most likely be compromised.
 She explained to us that they would not know the full extent of the damage for approximately 24 to 36 hours.”